As a life coach, you have a sacred calling and a desire to make a difference in the lives of others. But someone sold you a lie…

 How Do You Create a Coaching Business Website?

-But if you’re just dipping your toes in, let’s talk about how easy it can be to give your business a place in the digital space.
-First step:
+But if you’re just dipping your toes in, let me show you how easy it can be to give your business a place in the digital space.

 First, let’s talk about the difference between your domain and your domain extension.

 A domain extension helps categorize your website (.com/.edu/.org/.gov/etc.).
-So a commercial organization might use “.com” while a non-profit organization would likely use “.org”.
+Most businesses use “.com” while a non-profit organization would likely use “.org”.

-Your domain name is where you can plug in your keywords for potential clients to recognize your coaching business website.
+Your domain name is the name or words potential clients will use to recognize your particular coaching business website.